 Your credit score is a determining factor in many of life’s pivotal moments, like applying for an apartment, buying your first home, getting a loan and so much more.
 A bad score can hold you back from some of these opportunities and may even prevent you from saving money in some cases due to poor credit history.
 Credit card debt is another factor that could have a negative effect on your financial life.

-Nonetheless, there are steps you can take to improve your credit, the first being to understand how it works.
+Nonetheless, there are steps you can take to improve your credit, the first being to understand how it works and which credit card offers to try.
 Once you’ve got a grasp on that, you can work towards repairing your credit.